 I had googled everything about dementia and what to expect at a memory clinic appointment.
 Based on what I read online, it suggested at least two family members, one to help Mum and one to handle any administration during the evaluation.
 Everyone in the family deferred to me, it seemed that no one else had bothered to do any research of what to expect or how to prepare.

 In our African culture, we don’t have a word for dementia.
 The word we have literally translates to someone being crazy.
-Typically families deal with it quietly in-house, and it isn’t discussed as an illness.
-It’s just they’ve become a little bit crazy.
+Typically, families deal with it quietly in-house, and it isn’t discussed as an illness.
+It’s just they’ve become a little crazy.
 I don’t think I was aware of any other family member that had dementia before Mum.

 I think that’s why they didn’t research it.
 I thought all was ok with my family, and that they were supporting us but instead, we hit a new obstacle.